Your readiness score is in. Here's how to close the gap.

 Verified Purchase

-Never leave reviews.
-Making an exception.
-I'm a husband, two kids, carry every day — and the part that kept me up at night wasn't the shooting part.
+I'm a husband, two kids, carry every day — and the part that kept me up at night was never the shooting part.
 It was after.
 I kept reading about good men who did the right thing and still lost their house and their freedom because of what they said to the cops in the first ten minutes.
 Nobody in my CCW class spent five minutes on that.
 David walked me through exactly what to say and exactly what to shut up about.
 I said it out loud in my kitchen until my wife had it too.
 Wish I'd had this five years ago.

 27 people found this helpful